(and why we do what we do)

 at a school in Cambodia

-at a summer camp in the Chernobyl area, Ukraine
+at a summer camp near Chernobyl, Ukraine

 in Soroti, Uganda